Océade

-Océade was an indoor waterpark in the northwest of Brussels, Belgium, and the largest of its kind in the Brussels-Capital Region.
+Océade was an indoor waterpark in the north-west of Brussels, Belgium, and the largest of its kind in the Brussels-Capital Region.
+It closed in 2018.

 The park

-Established by Océade France as part of a three-park franchise, with the other two parks located in France, it was the only park remaining in business after the French parks closed.
-Running at a loss, the park was acquired by the Walibi Group in 1992, with management experience built up through Aqualibi near Wavre just south of Brussels.
+Océade was established by Océade France as part of a three-park franchise, with the other two parks located in France.
+It was the only park remaining in business after the French parks closed.
+Running at a loss, the park was acquired by the Walibi Group in 1992, with management experience built up through Aqualibi, near Wavre, just south of Brussels.

 The park was continuously expanded and renovated.
-It consisted of 14 water slides.
-These slides included the Hurricane, record holder for the fastest European slide (average speed 40 km/h), the Barracuda, the longest duo slide in Belgium, and the Anaconda, a slide with a width of 2.1 metres.
+It consisted of fourteen water slides.
+These slides included the Hurricane, record holder for the fastest European slide (average speed 40 km/h), the Barracuda, the longest duo slide in Belgium, and the Anaconda, a slide with a width of 2.1 m.
 De Cameleon was an interactive slide whereby people could customise the colour themselves.
-The park kept a constant temperature of 29 °C. With over 240,000 visitors per year and a combined volume of 1,800 m³ of water, Océade was a major leisure attraction in the Brussels-Capital Region.
+The park kept a constant temperature of 29 °C.

+With over 240,000 visitors per year and a combined volume of 1800 m3 of water, Océade was a major leisure attraction in the Brussels-Capital Region.